Higher Education

 Here you can see Hanna and James fishing for passing students with free sweets encouraging them to share their stories and help us map their feedback.
 Surveys are quantitatively helpful; seeing and hearing actual students provides far more qualitative insights and empathy.
 It’s not all in the numbers but in the stories too — each providing the context and boundaries for the other.

-We also took the opportunity to review and understand the existing website to see what worked and identify what didn’t.
-This spanned the design and layout, website content, task completion, navigation and information architecture (IA) and the all-important site search.
+We also took the opportunity to review and understand the existing website to see what worked and identify what didn’t —spanning the design and layout, website content, task completion, navigation and information architecture (IA) and the all-important site search.
 This was useful to reference when we benchmarked Durham to other universities we found to be their competition.
 Navigating with mobile devices was more challenging than mobile-first students would be used to — so that was a prominent issue we’d need to solve.

 There’s no handier or cheaper form of research than a competitor review to see what works, what could work and what your competitors have got wrong — a natural source of mistakes to avoid and successes to be inspired by.
-It’s essential to not simply copy an average of the best ideas your rivals use but to use their inspirations that can apply to your website, but one or two stages further.
-In this respect, identifying and mapping competing websites’ strengths, weaknesses, and positioning was a source of valuable data for us as we benchmarked certain factors we discovered to be relevant to Durhams’s audiences.
+It’s essential not to simply copy an average of the best ideas your rivals use but to use their inspirations that can apply to your website one or two stages further.
+In this respect, identifying and mapping competing websites’ strengths, weaknesses, and positioning was a source of valuable data for us as we benchmarked certain factors we discovered to be relevant to Durham’s audiences.

 Creating an extensive set of Page Table templates - to encourage consistent content creation across the large organisation.